19hours/sg-statutes/Acts/Residential Property Act.md

 [17/2005 wef 15/07/2005]

-### Singapore company to file amended memorandum or articles of association

-15\.—(1) Where pursuant to any approval granted by the Minister or the Controller under section 14, a Singapore company has altered its memorandum or articles of association to remove any of the provisions referred to in section 10 (1), the secretary or a director of the company shall file with the Controller a copy of the amended memorandum or articles of association of the company together with a list of its directors and members containing the particulars of their nationality and such other particulars as the Controller may require.

-(2) Any Singapore company which contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000.
+15\.
+[Deleted by Act 9 of 2006 wef 31/03/2006]

 ### Vesting of residential properties in Singapore societies

-16\.—(1) Notwithstanding anything in any written law or the constitution or rules of any Singapore society to the contrary, any Singapore society which intends to acquire any estate or interest in any residential property shall, prior to the vesting of the estate or interest in that property in the trustees of the society, amend the constitution or rules of the society, as the case may be, so as to provide —
+16\.—(1) Notwithstanding anything in any written law, a Singapore society which intends to acquire any estate or interest in any residential property other than non-restricted residential property shall, prior to the vesting of the estate or interest in that property in the trustees of the society, furnish the Controller with a list of its trustees and members containing the particulars of their nationality and such other particulars as the Controller may require.

-(a) that no person other than a citizen shall be a member of the society; and

-(b) that no person other than a citizen or a trust company licensed under the Trust Companies Act 2005 shall be appointed as a trustee of the society.

-(2) A Singapore society shall, prior to the vesting of any estate or interest in any residential property in the trustees of the society, file with the Registrar of Societies and the Controller a copy of its constitution or rules including any amendments made thereto together with a list of its trustees and members containing the particulars of their nationality and such other particulars as the Controller may require.

-(3) The Controller may, if he is satisfied that the requirements of subsection (1) are complied with by a Singapore society, issue a certificate stating to the effect that the Singapore society has complied with the requirements of that subsection and may acquire residential properties in accordance with the provisions of this Act.
+(2) The Controller may, if he is satisfied that the requirements of subsection (1) are complied with and that the society is a Singapore society, issue to the society a certificate stating that the society may acquire and retain residential properties in accordance with the provisions of this Act.

-### Singapore society to file statutory declaration

-17\.—(1) Any Singapore society which is the holder of a certificate issued by the Controller pursuant to section 16(3) shall file with the Controller and the Registrar of Societies on or before 1st July of each year a statutory declaration made by the president, chairman or secretary of the society furnishing the particulars of the nationality of all its members and trustees and such other particulars as the Controller may require.
+(3) The Controller may at any time require a Singapore society which has been issued a certificate under subsection (2) to produce its list of members and trustees for his inspection if the Controller desires to ascertain whether the Singapore society has ceased to be a Singapore society.

+(4) The Controller may at any time cancel a certificate issued under subsection (2) if he is satisfied that —

+(a) in the case of a Singapore society which does not own any residential property that is not non-restricted residential property, the Singapore society has become a foreign society without obtaining the prior written approval of the Controller under section 17; or

+(b) in the case of a Singapore society which owns any residential property that is not non-restricted residential property, the Singapore society has become a converted society without obtaining the prior written approval of the Minister under section 26.

+(5) The Controller shall, upon the application by any Singapore society which is a holder of a certificate issued by the Controller under subsection (2), cancel the certificate if the Controller is satisfied that the Singapore society does not own any residential property that is not non-restricted residential property.

-(2) Any Singapore society which contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000.
+(6) Any Singapore society which contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000.

+[9/2006 wef 31/03/2006]

+### Singapore society becoming foreign society

+17\.—(1) Notwithstanding anything in any written law, a Singapore society shall not become a foreign society unless —

+(a) in the case of a Singapore society which owns any residential property that is not non-restricted residential property, it has obtained the prior approval of the Minister to become a converted society pursuant to section 26; or

+(b) in the case of a Singapore society which claims that it does not own any residential property apart from non-restricted residential property, it has obtained the prior approval of the Controller under subsection (2) to become a foreign society.

+(2) For the purposes of subsection (1)(b), the Controller shall grant the approval for the Singapore society to become a foreign society if he is satisfied that the Singapore society does not own any residential property apart from non-restricted residential property.

+(3) Upon a Singapore society being granted an approval under subsection (1)(a) or (b), the Controller shall cancel the certificate issued to the Singapore society under section 16(2).

+(4) Notwithstanding any approval given by the Minister or the Controller for the purposes of subsection (1)(a) or (b), as the case may be, the Controller may —

+(a) if he subsequently discovers that the society owns any residential property in respect of which the Minister has not granted any approval under section 25 or 26 for the society to purchase, acquire or retain the property and the property is not non-restricted residential property; or

+(b) if he subsequently discovers that the society had made a misrepresentation to the Controller,

+obtain the Minister’s direction to require the society to dispose of the residential property.

+(5) Where any residential property is to be disposed of pursuant to the Minister’s direction obtained under subsection (4), section 9(8) to (14) shall apply, with the necessary modifications, to the manner of disposal of the residential property and the rights of a mortgagee or chargee (if any) of the residential property.

+[9/2006 wef 31/03/2006]

-### Registrar may refuse to register an instrument of transfer
+### Registrar may refuse to register instrument of transfer in favour of Singapore society

 18\.
-The Registrar may refuse to register an instrument of transfer of any estate or interest in any residential property in favour of a Singapore society unless he is satisfied that —
+The Registrar may refuse to register an instrument of transfer of any estate or interest in any residential property that is not non-restricted residential property in favour of a Singapore society unless he is satisfied that —

-(a) the constitution or rules of the society contain the provisions referred to in section 16(1);

-(b) all the members of the society are citizens; and
+(a) all the members of the society are citizens; and

-(c) the trustees of the society are either citizens or a trust company licensed under the Trust Companies Act 2005.
+(b) the trustees of the society are either citizens or a trust company licensed under the Trust Companies Act 2005 (Act 11 of 2005).

+[9/2006 wef 31/03/2006]

 ### Every transfer of land to specify citizenship status of purchaser or place of registration or incorporation of a body corporate